wcj365/python-stats-dataviz/assignments/individual_project/Part_A.md

 ## Step 5.
 Write a report using Markdown format to document your effort
 - Think of yourself writing a blog that will be published on the web.
     - For example, http://www.medium.com
-- You must use Markdown format not Jupyter Notebook format
+- You must use Markdown file not Jupyter Notebook file
-- You must use at least three different charts (for example, 2D scatter, Bar, and Line chart)
+- You must use at least three different charts (for example, scatter, Bar, and Line chart)
 - You should provide a detailed introduction about the project, for example,
     - What is it that you are investigating/exploring/analyzing (provide sufficient background information)?
     - Why is it important to you and/or to others?
     - What questions do you have in mind and would like to answer?
-    - Where do you get the data to help answer your questions?
+    - Where do you get the data and charts to help answer your questions (give references/credits)?
-    - What process/step you use to analyze the situation/issue
+    - What process/step you use to analyze the situation/issue?
-- You will report the findings and your analysis of each issue/question after the introduction
-- Use the downloaded charts and provide interpretations/explanations/analysis
+- Include the downloaded charts in your report and provide interpretations/explanations/analysis
 - You compare different countries and show similarities/differences and their implcations
-    - Use Bar charts
+    - Use Bar/pie charts
+    - Pick one year
 - You also look at the historic trend to spot any changes
     - Use Line charts
+    - Use all years
-- You will also explore relations between different topics/indicators
+- You will also explore relations between different indicators
     - For example, wealth may impact health, women's education levels may impact their employment.
-    - Use scatter plots (2D scatter and/or bubble chart)
+    - Use scatter plots (scatter and/or bubble chart)
+    - You **MUST** use data from all countries (not just data from the countries you choose).
+Becasue we need large sample size to infer on association/relation.
 ## Step 6.
 Create a separate GitHub repository for this project
-- Name the project "world_development_explorer"
+- Name the project "data690_world_dev"
+- Create a Markdown file called "wdx_analysis.md" in the root folder for your report
 - Create a folder call "charts" and upload the charts there
-- Create a Markdown file called "wdx_analysis.md" for your report
+- Create a folder called "ipynb" which will be used later for jupyter notebook(s) you develop for data visualization
 - Submit the link to this repository to Black Board